Frequently Asked Questions

 Yes, the Environmental Restoration Program (ERP) is the U.S. Navy’s initiative to identify, investigate, and clean up former hazardous substance release sites on Navy property.

 At the Navy Old Town Campus (OTC), the Navy is managing sites contaminated by former use of the property as an aircraft manufacturing facility.
-The sites are currently suitable for industrial use; however, some contaminants remain in soil and groundwater that require investigation and remediation to continue.
-A description of remaining contaminated sites and an analysis of these clean-up efforts is in the Draft Environmental Impact Statement (EIS).
+The sites are currently suitable for commercial / industrial use; however, some contaminants remain in soil and groundwater that require continued investigation and remediation.
+A description of activities and status of sites currently managed through the Navy’s Installation Restoration program to address legacy contamination is in the Draft Environmental Impact Statement (EIS).
 Detailed information is readily available on the Navy’s ERP public website: https://www.navfac.navy.mil/Business-Lines/Environmental/Products-and-Services/Environmental-Restoration/Southwest/Old-Town-NBPL/.

 The data was collected before the pandemic, in January 2020.